bluegrass-devs/interviews/QA/web-app-interview/employees-data-table/READDME.md

-# Broken Data Table
+# Employees Data Table

 A web page with hardcoded data and behavior.
 The data table will include CRUD functionality.
-These areas where one could incorporate a bug.
+These are areas where one could incorporate a bug.

 | Name | Date Created | Date Updated |
 | ---- | ------------ | ------------ |